Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 "Resolving" a [test case description](http://www.cornutum.org/tcases/docs/Tcases-Json.htm#testCases) means generating an actual value for each of the request input variables.
-To do this, Tcases for OpenAPI creates a random dummy value of the required type that satisfies all of the requirements described for the test case.
+To do this, Tcases for OpenAPI creates a random dummy value of the required type that satisfies all of the requirements described for the test case (with some [limitations](#resolution-limitations)).
 You can control the resolution process using the options described below.

 #### Generating random values ####